pranav6266/myFirstRepo/README.md

 My name is Pranav C.
-From this commit i'll continuously try to upload my projects in github.
+From this commit, i'll continuously try to upload my projects in github.